tka1/ClusterETL_old/readme.txt

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 With DX cluster dashboard you can see on line statistics from CW/RTTY skimmer or from Reverse Beacon network.

-There is 4 different application:
+There are 4 different application:
-ETl routine for saving data to database, Java application REST service, Node.js
+ETl routine for saving data to database, Java or C# application REST service, Node.js
-Web application (SPA page, Angularjs / Fusion chart) WEB server, node.js
+Web application ( Angularjs / Fusion chart)
+Dashboard web page